jhipster/jhipster-guides/guides/01_creating_your_application.md

 12. Which other technologies would you like to use?

-This is a multi-select ansswer, to add one or several other technologies to the application.
+This is a multiple choice answers, to add one or several other technologies to the application.
 Here, you have to press `space` to select, `a` to toggle everything and `i` if you want to invert selection.
 The available technologies are:

 * Search engine using Elasticsearch.
 [Elasticsearch](https://github.com/elastic/elasticsearch) will be configured using Spring Data Elasticsearch, you can find more information on our [ElasticSearch guide](https://www.jhipster.tech/using-elasticsearch/).